MiteyD/MiteyD.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I am Data Scientist and Analyst with a strong math and engineering background and +2 years of experience in predictive modeling, data processing, machine learning and deep learning.
+Data Scientist and Analyst with a strong math and engineering background and +2 years of experience in predictive modeling, data processing, machine learning and deep learning.
 Achievements in actionable recommendation systems, chat-bots, and stock market predictions.
 Eager to participate in new deep learning challenges and projects.

 Ready to help with:
 ● Deep Learning